 Do you need to quickly get system information about your WordPress site?
 System information tells you about your hosting environment, PHP version, WordPress settings, and more.
 You will often need to share this information when asking for support because it can help with troubleshooting WordPress… Read More »

-It’s frustrating to know that your content is excellent, but your WordPress site’s search shows everything mixed together.
-We’ve seen this happen countless times across different WordPress sites.
-A visitor searches for “email marketing” and gets results from every category – web design tips, SEO… Read More »
+It’s frustrating when your content is strong, but your WordPress search results feel cluttered and unfocused.
+We’ve seen this problem on many WordPress sites.
+A visitor searches for something specific, like “email marketing,” and the results pull in posts from every category.
+Tutorials, design tips,… Read More »

 If you’ve turned to Linktree to manage your bio links, then you’re in good company.
 We did this ourselves when we were first growing WPBeginner’s social media presence.
 Then, we realized we were wasting money on Linktree.
 But since then, we’ve found that building a… Read More »